oneeve8/kobble-data/content/The Sorrowful Mysteries.md

 1st Sorrowful Mystery
 The Agony in the Garden

-And being in agony He was praying very fervently; and His sweat became like drops of blood, falling
+And being in agony He was praying very fervently; and His sweat became like drops of blood, falling down upon the ground.
+(Luke 22,44)
 :::
 ::: slide
 Our Father who art in Heaven,